RajanDhingra/restaurant_review_sentiment_mining/README.md

 SVM ‘RBF Kernel’ resulted into the highest Accuracy and F1 Score; Then, we performed Single Value Decomposition on the Test and Test vector to see the improvement with ‘SVD’.
 Model improved with the SVD, however improvement wasn’t that significant.

+The SVM linear with SVD resulted into the best accuracy and has the following confusion matrix

+	                  Predicted
+	              Negative	Positive
+Actual	Negative	733	      224
+	      Positive	333	      2755